About Page Copy Prompts: 12 Templates for Honest, Human Pages

 FAQ

-• Should I include team photos?: For B2B, yes — humans buy from humans.
-For consumer, depends on brand.
+• Should I include team photos?: For B2B, yes — people buy from people.
+For consumer brands it depends on positioning.

-• Do I need a mission statement?: Only if it’s specific.
+• Do I need a mission statement?: Only if it is specific.
 A generic mission is worse than no mission.

-• Can AI write the origin story?: AI can draft, but you must supply the dates, names, and “moment it clicked”.
+• Can AI write the origin story?: It can draft, but you must supply the dates, names, and the “moment it clicked”.
+Never let the model invent a founding fact.

-• How often to refresh?: Yearly, or when team / product changes substantially.
+• How often should I refresh it?: Yearly, or whenever the team or product changes substantially.

 Tags: #Prompt #Writing #About page